BC Summer Games 2018

 - The counsellor's email address

 - BC Summer Games Zone Team(s) selected to and year

 With this information BC Athletics will write a letter to the school counsellor and provide a copy to the athlete and parent.

-Please send your request to Brian McCalder
+Questions??
+Please contact Brian McCalder

 Registration is not in place until all 3 steps are completed and all fees have been paid.